Digital Signage

 715-235-SIGN (7446) | www.StrandVision.com

-Since there are so many different configurations that can happen in Windows with sound cards, this guide will review the steps to connect the speakers of your digital signage to an external audio source such as a CD player or Muzak audio player.
+Since there are so many different digital signage network configurations that can happen in Windows with sound cards, this guide will review the steps to connect the speakers of your Digital Media Player pc to an external audio source such as a CD player or Muzak audio player.
 The basic analog connections are the same in any PC, whether it has the on-board (built on the motherboard) or a separate sound card.

 In almost all cases the I/O jacks are all 1/8" (3.5mm) stereo jacks and are color coded: